SIDC Weekly Bulletin

 ---------------------

-Two small coronal holes have crossed the central meridian during the past
+latitudes) have crossed the central meridian throughout the week.

 Proton flux levels